Low-Battery-Squad/eco395m-midterm/README.md

 - **CDD / HDD:** Coefficients are very close to zero with tight confidence intervals that include zero → limited incremental effect once load and renewable share are controlled for (consistent with load absorbing most weather demand).

 - **Fit quality:** The **Actual vs. Fitted** plot shows the fitted series tracks the main movements of ln(Price).
-  Residuals look roughly centered and bell-shaped; a few spikes/outliers appear over time (see residual diagnostics below).
+  Residuals look roughly centered and bell-shaped; a few spikes/outliers appear over time .
 Exact fit metrics are in the markdown report.

 ---